solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 Only when all the extant material will be edited and a number of Tibetan iconographical texts studied and commented on can we hope to produce a history of Tibetan art.

 What are the sources of our knowledge of Buddhist iconography?
 Besides the already mentioned Śilpaśāstras of India, native Tibetan treatises on iconography, and iconographical manuals edited during the Ming period, we possess a number of Sādhanas or conjurations, which sometimes contain a detailed description of the conjured deity.
-A number of such Sādhanas were brilliantly studied by Professor Alfred Foucher in his "Etude sur l'Iconographie bouddhique," which, although consecrated to the Nepalese miniatures, can hardly be overlooked by students of Tibetan iconography.
+A number of such Sādhanas were brilliantly studied by Professor Alfred Foucher in his "Étude sur l'Iconographie bouddhique," which, although consecrated to the Nepalese miniatures, can hardly be overlooked by students of Tibetan iconography.
 The Sādhanas are supplemented by prayers, which sometimes give descriptions of the implored deities.

 With the help of these sources we are able to find our way in the extreme complexity of types which characterize the pantheon of Northern Buddhism.
 At first sight it seems hopeless to be able to distinguish and classify this host of many-armed and many-headed divine beings, armed with a whole arsenal of warlike attributes, these numerous figures of saintly lamas, abbots of monasteries, who often appear on paintings side by side with their previous reincarnations, and the many religious symbols, all of which have a special meaning.
 But step by step we gain an insight into the subject, learn to distinguish different forms of deities, and comprehend the still obscure mystical connections which exist between different forms and are expressed in the mystical rounds, or maṇḍalas.